 Thinking in terms of assets and liabilities makes things simpler.
 Even the most brilliant people could be very difficult to manage.
 Try providing constructive feedback to such people.
 If nothing seems to work, sometimes you need to reconsider your options and ask yourself – is this person an asset to the company or a liability?
 Does his work outweigh his problems?
-You might have to let go some of the liabilities, but do not fret, it’s part of your job!
+You might have to let go of some of the liabilities, but do not fret, it’s part of your job!

 Accept that management is an inherently complex job!

-Always remember that frustrations arising from handling difficult situations on a day to day basis are a part and parcel of the job!
+Always remember that frustrations arising from handling difficult situations on a day-to-day basis are a part and parcel of the job!
 It’s definitely going to be a difficult day – every day!
 That’s why you are compensated more than the non-managers!